aginies/virt-scenario/README.md

 **EXPERIMENTATION** FOR [SUSE ALP OS](https://documentation.suse.com/alp/all/)

-Prepare XML libvirt configuration file and prepare the host.
+Prepare XML libvirt XML configuration file and prepare the host.
-Using **template** for all part of the XML file.

-**WIP**
+Idea is to use multiple **templates** and concatenate them to create the expected Guest XML file.

+# Devel planning / TODO

-* First Phase: mechanism to create the XML file (mostly done)
+* mechanism to create the Guest XML file from template
-* Second Phase: define all configs for all scenarios
+* define all scenarios (list)
+* post customization of XML config
+* define conflict/compatibility between scenarios
+* improve customization based on scenario
+* host configuration
+* create needed files on host (images, network definition)

-# Possible Scenarios (NOT YET IMPLEMENTED)
+# Possible Scenarios

 * CPU performance
 * Storage performance